Key Takeaways

 Pricing: From $99/month

 Respona combines prospecting and email campaigns with a focus on content-driven link building.
-It includes pre-built campaign templates for common strategies: Skyscraper Technique, guest posting, broken link building, podcast outreach, and product reviews.
-Each template walks you through the workflow from prospect discovery to personalized email, which makes it particularly useful for teams that are newer to outreach.
-The automation is present but not overly aggressive — you can still personalize messages, which matters because templated outreach gets ignored.
+It includes pre-built campaign templates for common backlink strategies: Skyscraper Technique, guest posting, broken link building, podcast outreach, and product reviews.
+Each template walks you through the outreach workflow from prospect discovery to personalized email, which makes it particularly useful for teams newer to the outreach process.
+Respona strikes a good balance between automation and personalization — important because templated outreach gets ignored by website owners.

 10. Hunter.io